 - Pointer to the data buffer

 - Pointer to the next buffer descriptor in the queue

-- Buffer length and offset to the first valid byte of buffer data
+- · Buffer length and offset to the first valid byte of buffer data

 - Start of DMA packet (SOP) indicator

 - End of DMA packet (EOP) indicator

 - Ownership (only valid with SOP)

 - End of queue (EOQ) (only valid on EOP)

 - Packet Length (only valid with SOP)

-Receive buffer descriptors contain 16 bytes (4 words) and are 32-bit aligned structures located in processor's main memory.
+Receive buffer descriptors contain 16 bytes (4 words) and must begin on 16-byte aligned addresses.
 Receive buffer descriptors may be linked together to form packets.
 Buffer descriptor SOP and EOP bits are used to delimit packets.
-Packets in turn may be linked together to form a receive queue.
+Packets in turn may be linked together to form receive queue.
 Each queue consists of a chain of buffer descriptors linked together by Next Descriptor Pointers.
 The last buffer descriptor in a queue has a zero Next Descriptor Pointer.
 Each descriptor points to a data buffer yielding a queue of buffers.